owl0108/covid_Montreal/README.md

 # Tableau_covid-Montreal

-### There seems to be an issue with accessing the website from the Google server, so the current code may not work (2020/11/24)
+### There seems to be an issue with accessing the website from the Google server.
+Auto-update may not work.
+(2020/11/24)

 This is part of my personal project visualizing the spread of covid-19 in the Island of Montreal.